SoglaHash/mod-progression-system-naxx25-60/src/Bracket_60_4_2/README_naxx40.md

 import spells.dbc, create new spell 90000+ i.e. 90004
 Edit attribute, and export.
 Select SQL and click export dbc

+create second folder and open 1.12

+create custom spell in 335 and match 1.12 values

 Go to ./Export folder and grep `grep 90004 Spell.sql`

 copy the query into `progression_60_4_2_naxx_spells.sql`

 Change smartAI or cpp to use new custom spellID

 ## Exploring, comparing DBC Spells.
 Editing/exporting did not work for me.
-I used WoW-Spell-Editor instead
-https://github.com/azerothcore/SpellWork
-extract to azerothcore-wotlk/env/dist/data and run .exe
+I used WoW-Spell-Editor instead https://github.com/azerothcore/SpellWork extract to azerothcore-wotlk/env/dist/data and run .exe